btrcmrv/SQL-HackerRank/README.md

 # **[SQL-HackerRank-Problems-BasicSelect](https://www.hackerrank.com)**

-My solutions to Hacker-Rank SQL problems
+My solutions to HackerRank SQL problems are written in MySQL syntax and organized into separate subfiles based on three levels of difficulty: easy, medium, and hard.
-                      using MySQL syntax